 Tom Payne summarises the ongoing debates surrounding National Theatre Wales’ recent productions following John McGrath’s resignation as artistic director.

 On 21 September, Wales Arts Review published a damning open letter from forty members of the Welsh theatre community (mostly playwrights) to National Theatre Wales (NTW).
 The letter fiercely criticises NTW for a perceived low in its production output relative to its annual Arts Council Wales’ funding of £1.5 million, and accuses the company of ‘taking pride in ridding itself of a theatrical identity and even its nationality’.
-The concerns expressed by the letter’s signatories, including the company’s former collaborators Gary Owen, Alan Harris and Rachel Trezise, relate to the two-year period following the appointment in early 2016 of Kully Thiarai.
+The concerns expressed by the letter’s signatories, including the company’s former collaborators Gary Owen, Alan Harris and Rachel Trezise, relate to the two-year period following the appointment in early 2016 of Kully Thiarai to replace John McGrath.

 The ‘final straw’, they say, was the spring production of English by the Manchester-based company Quarantine.
 They assert that the performance failed to acknowledge the relationship between the English and Welsh languages and therefore missed the opportunity to engage properly with the Welsh cultural experience.
 They claim that the hurt caused was exacerbated by the commissioning of an English company, led by an Englishman (Richard Gregory), who admits to not being able to speak Welsh, or speak of Welsh identity.

 Now, while English and the playwrights’ response to it have been the cause of much discussion in mainstream and social media, it is important to recognise that this one production is not really the ground of the debate.
 What are actually being enlivened here are broader questions of nation, identity and ‘acceptable’ theatrical forms for engaging with those themes within the specific English language Welsh national theatre context.
 This is reflected in the letter’s three key demands: